GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 Healthy, well-connected stream networks within the Bulkley River watershed support thriving populations of migratory and resident fish.
 In turn, these fish provide the continued sustenance, cultural, and ceremonial needs of the Wet’suwet’en and Gitxsan peoples, as they have since time immemorial.
 First Nations, residents, and visitors to the watershed work together for environmental stewardship to clarify, implement, and assess the effectiveness of actions to mitigate the negative effects of aquatic barriers, improving the resiliency of the stream network for the benefit and appreciation of all.

-Project Scope
+Scope

 Connectivity influences critical components of freshwater ecosystem structure and function, such as aquatic species dispersal and migration, the transport of energy and matter (e.g., nutrient cycling and sediment flows), and temperature regulation (Seliger and Zeiringer (2018)).
 Though each of these factors are important when considering the health of a watershed, for the purposes of this WCRP the term “freshwater connectivity” is defined as the degree to which focal species can disperse or migrate freely through freshwater systems.
 Within this context, freshwater connectivity is primarily constrained by physical structures including human-made infrastructure such as dams, weirs, and stream crossings, and natural barriers such as waterfalls and debris flows.
 This plan is intended to focus on the direct restoration and prevention of localized, physical structures instead of the broad land-use patterns that are causing chronic connectivity issues in the watershed.
-The planning team decided that the primary focus of this WCRP is addressing barriers to longitudinal connectivity (i.e., along the upstream-downstream plane) due to the magnitude of the threat posed by linear development (i.e., road and rail lines) in the watershed.
+The Planning Team decided that the primary focus of this WCRP is addressing barriers to longitudinal connectivity (i.e., along the upstream-downstream plane) due to the magnitude of the threat posed by linear development (i.e., road and rail lines) in the watershed.

 Gitxsan peoples– the traditional Gitxsan Laxyip spans the northern portion of the watershed, including the Suskwa River, and is governed by a hereditary system of 60 Wilps or House Groups who are represented by Simgigyat (hereditary chiefs).
 Each Wilp has jurisdiction over several Anaat, or fishing sites.
 The Wilp groups that have territory coinciding with the Bulkley River watershed include Djogaslee, Gyet’m Galdo’o, Luutkudziiwas, Axtii Tsex, Yagosip, and Spookw (G. Sebastian pers. comm.).
-The Gitxsan steward the land and waters based on Ayookw (Gitxsan law) and Adaakw (oral histories; Government, Gitxsan Hulwip (2019), Irvine (2021)).
+The Gitxsan steward the land and waters based on Ayookw (Gitxsan law) and Adaakw (oral histories;Government (2019),Irvine (2021)).
 It is necessary to receive permission from the individual Wilp chief for any work to occur on their territory.

-Wet’suwet’en peoples– the Wedzin Kwah (Bulkley River watershed) is part of the larger Wet’suwet’en traditional territory.
+Wet’suwet’en peoples– the Bulkley River watershed is part of the larger Wet’suwet’en traditional territory.
 The hereditary territory is governed by a system made up of five clans – Gilseyhu (Big Frog), Laksilyu (Small Frog), Tsayu (Beaver), Gitdumden (Wolf/Bear) and Laksamshu (Fireweed) – each of which comprises multiple Yikhs (House Groups) represented by hereditary chiefs.
-The Wet’suwet’en steward the land based on Inuk Nu’at’en (Wet’suwet’en law), and the principle of Yintahk, meaning everything is connected to the land (Office of the Wet’suwet’en (2013), Irvine (2021)).
+The Wet’suwet’en steward the land based on Inuk Nu’at’en (Wet’suwet’en law), and the principle of Yintah, meaning everything is connected to the land (Office of the Wet’suwet’en (2013),Irvine (2021)).
 It is necessary to receive permission from the appropriate bands (Witset First Nation or Wet’suwet’en first Nation, Skin Tyee, Nee Tahi Buhn, or Burns Lake Band), nation representatives (Office of the Wet’suwet’en (2013)), and the individual Yikh chiefs for any work to occur on their territory.

 Focal Species

-Anadromous Salmonids
+Anadromous Salmon

-Anadromous salmonids are cultural and ecological keystone species that contribute to productive ecosystems by contributing marine-derived nutrients to the watershed and forming an important food source for grizzly bears and other species (Schindler and Quay (2003)).
+nadromous salmonids are cultural and ecological keystone species that contribute to productive ecosystems by contributing marine-derived nutrients to the watershed and forming an important food source for grizzly bears and other species (Schindler and Quay (2003)).
 Salmon have enduring food, social, and ceremonial value for the Gitxsan and Wet’suwet’en peoples and contribute significant economic value for recreational and commercial fisheries.
-Salmon have sustained the culture and economies of Indigenous peoples in the watershed since time immemorial – providing the primary food source for communities, supporting wide-ranging trade systems, and helping pass knowledge and ceremony to future generations through fishing and fish processing (SSAF (2021), Office of the Wet’suwet’en (2013), Rescan (2012)).
+Salmon have sustained the culture and economies of Indigenous peoples in the watershed since time immemorial – providing the primary food source for communities, supporting wide-ranging trade systems, and helping pass knowledge and ceremony to future generations through fishing and fish processing (SSAF (2021),Office of the Wet’suwet’en (2013),Rescan (2012)).

-Anadromous salmonid populations in the Bulkley River watershed have declined significantly in recent decades, leading both the Gitxsan and Wet’suwet’en nations to declare harvest moratoriums or fishing bans in their territories (Office of the Wet’suwet’en (2013), Government, Gitxsan Hulwip (2019)).
+Anadromous salmonid populations in the Bulkley River watershed have declined significantly in recent decades, leading both the Gitxsan and Wet’suwet’en nations to declare harvest moratoriums or fishing bans in their territories (Office of the Wet’suwet’en (2013),Government (2019)).
 The stewardship of these resources in their territories are imbued in the spirit and culture of these nations through a symbiotic relationship with these fish species – threats to the fish are threats to the well-being of the Wet’suwet’en and Gitxsan peoples (SSAF (2021)).
 The stewardship of their waters continues through the work of the Gitksan Watershed Authorities and the Wet’suwet’en Fisheries Program, as well as collaborative initiatives like the Skeena Environment Stewardship Initiative.

 For the purpose of this WCRP, anadromous salmonid populations are defined using Fisheries and Oceans Canada’s Conservation Units.
 A Conservation Unit (CU) is a group of wild Pacific salmon sufficiently isolated from other groups that, if extirpated, is very unlikely to recolonize naturally within an acceptable timeframe, such as a human lifetime or a specified number of salmon generations.
 CUs are not defined for steelhead; as such, there is no assessment information to provide for the Bulkley River watershed population.

-Chinook Salmon | Ya’aa | Ggïs| Oncorhynchus tshawytscha
+Chinook Salmon | Kekèsu | Oncorhynchus tshawytscha

-| Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations) |
+Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations) |

 |---|---|---|---|---|

-| Middle Skeena – Mainstem Tributaries | Good | July-September | 575% | -63% |
+Middle Skeena Mainstem Tributaries | Fair | July-September | -44.9% | -7.5% |

-| Upper Bulkley River | Data Deficient | Data Deficient | Data Deficient | Data Deficient |
+Upper Bulkley River | Data Deficient | May-July | 541.6% | 8.3% |

-Coho Salmon | Eek | Deedzex | Oncorhynchus kisutch
+Coho Salmon | Sxeyqs | Oncorhynchus kisutch

-| Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations) |
+Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations)? |

 |---|---|---|---|---|

-| Middle Skeena | Good | July-September | 82% | -26% |
+Middle Skeena | Data deficient | July-September | 134.2% | -0.8% |

 Coho Salmon are the most widely dispersed anadromous salmonid species in the Bulkley River watershed due to their ability to move into smaller tributaries, including headwater streams.
 Coho Salmon spawning migration peaks in early-to-mid August, though traditionally the main Coho Salmon fishery occurs later in the season (Office of the Wet’suwet’en (2013)).
 Spawning and rearing of the Middle Skeena CU is known to occur within the watershed in the mainstem channels of the Bulkley, Telkwa, and Suskwa rivers, and key tributaries, including Buck Creek, Aitken Creek, McQuarrie Creek, Byman Creek, Richfield Creek, Ailport Creek, and Maxan Creek.
-In recent decades, Coho Salmon distribution has often been limited to areas downstream of Bulkley Falls, but in years with sufficient flow, tributaries upstream of the falls are well-used by rearing juveniles (M. Ridsale pers. comm.).
-The Coho Salmon population in the watershed appeared to begin recovering around 1998 but has since declined over the last three generations of spawners (Office of the Wet’suwet’en (2013)).
+In recent decades, Coho Salmon distribution has often been limited to areas downstream of Bulkley Falls, but in years with sufficient flow, tributaries upstream of the falls are well-used by rearing juveniles (M. Ridsdale pers. comm.).
+The Coho Salmon population in the watershed appeared to begin recovering around 1998 but has since declined over the last three generations of spawners (Office of the Wet’suwet’en (2013), Pacific Salmon Foundation 2025).
 Additionally, since 1989, tens of thousands of Coho Salmon fry have been released into the upper Bulkley River mainstem from the Toboggan Hatchery on Toboggan Creek (Office of the Wet’suwet’en (2013)).

-Sockeye Salmon | Mi’soo | Taalook | Oncorhynchus nerka
+Sockeye Salmon | Sqlelten7ùwi | Oncorhynchus nerka

-| Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations) |
+Conservation Unit | Biological Status | Run timing | Trend in spawner abundance (all available data) | Trend in spawner abundance (last 3 generations) |

 |---|---|---|---|---|

-| Skeena River (River-type) | Data Deficient | Data Deficient | Data Deficient | Data Deficient |
+Skeena River (River-type) | Data Deficient | Data Deficient | Data Deficient | Data Deficient |

 Sockeye Salmon have cultural and commercial importance within the watershed, especially for First Nations communities, in part due to their fat content which is optimal for the smoke-drying process.
-Limitations on the Sockeye Salmon harvest in the watershed have hindered the ability of the Wet’suwet’en and Gitxsan to practice important cultural activities and the associated sharing of oral traditions and histories (SSAF (2021), Office of the Wet’suwet’en (2013)).
+Limitations on the Sockeye Salmon harvest in the watershed have hindered the ability of the Wet’suwet’en and Gitxsan to practice important cultural activities and the associated sharing of oral traditions and histories (SSAF (2021),Office of the Wet’suwet’en (2013)).
 The Sockeye Salmon runs generally follow the spring Chinook Salmon migrations in the Bulkley River system, but Bulkley Falls and flows in some parts of Maxan Creek can limit migration during low-flow years.
 Data are insufficient for population assessments; however, it is believed that the Bulkley/Maxan populations are at risk of extirpation.
-There are two Sockeye Salmon populations present in the watershed with distinct life histories – the lake-type and the river-type (Office of the Wet’suwet’en (2013)).
+There are two Sockeye Salmon populations present in the watershed with distinct life histories – the lake-type and the river-type (Office of the Wet’suwet’en (2013), PSF 2014).
 Two lake-type Sockeye Salmon sub-populations spawn and rear in and around Bulkley Lake and Maxan Lake, and a third lake-type sub-population was extirpated from Toboggan Lake.
-River-type Sockeye distribution and habitat use within the Bulkley River watershed is not well documented; however, there are records of Sockeye Salmon river spawners in the mainstem Bulkley River around Richfield Creek, McQuarrie Creek, the Morice River confluence, and the Suskwa River mainstem near Natlan Creek.
+River-type Sockeye Salmon distribution and habitat use within the Bulkley River watershed is not well documented; however, there are records of Sockeye Salmon river spawners in the mainstem Bulkley River around Richfield Creek, McQuarrie Creek, the Morice River confluence, and the Suskwa River mainstem near Natlan Creek.

 Steelhead | Milit | Tësdlï | Oncorhynchus mykiss